What You Think Vs. What You Know

 This brings us to the fundamental truth that we should always test assumptions.
 There are plenty of old sayings around this point, but we often forget to put it into practice.
 I’ve been trying to incorporate the following ideas into my thought process.

 First, I try to remember to say “I think” if I just think3.
 If I do have evidence or reasoning, I try to remember to say “because (evidence or reasoning).”
 This helps the other person take what I’m saying for what it’s worth, not as hard truth.
 I also ask them to confirm what I’m saying, since I could be wrong.

 Second, I add a silent “I think” to what others tell me unless or until they say “because (evidence or reasoning).”
 Even when they present evidence or reasoning, I try to hold off on accepting it as truth until I can confirm it in the same way I’d expect them to confirm anything I told them.

 Third, I’m getting more liberal with asking “How do we know that?”
 It works well in combination with the point above because it prompts a person to voice their evidence or reasoning.
 Then we can vet it together.
 For example, if I sit down to pair with someone who has been investigating a problem, they might say, “We know this is being called.”
 I will usually be the kind of person who asks how we know it’s called4.
 If the response is “Because we see this text on a button changing,” I will be the kind of person who asks “Is that the only thing that changes the button text?”
-I’m aware that this could come across as annoying, but it’s often followed by “Oh…”.
-The realization is not always directly related, but sending the train of thought down the right track is still a positive outcome.
+I’m aware that some may find this annoying, but I feel that it’s helping the team to build a more accurate shared context.
+It’s very often followed by “Oh…”, and then that person is never annoyed by it again.

 I guess the tl;dr on all of this is that problems can be more easily solved if we are careful to separate what we know from what we think.
 All the rest would flow naturally in a healthy, functioning team.